TRAINING

 Cost of Training: $2500 for training and all field work

-CE Hours: 6 hours will be offered each day (M-W) and on Thursdays it will be 4 hours.
-At total of 44 CE hours will be issued.
+CE Hours: 7 hours will be offered each day (M-W).
+At total of 42 CE hours will be issued.

 Prerequisites for training: